cmcfarlane/meta/Reading-List.md

 Animal
 ---

+Budiansky, Stephen. *The Covenant of the Wild: Why Animals Chose Domestication*.
+William Morrow, 1992.

+Clutton-Brock, Juliet. *A Natural History of Domesticated Mammals*.
+Cambridge UP, 1999.

+Kalof, Linda. *Looking at Animals*.
+Reaktion, 2007.

 Serpell, James and Elizabeth Paul.
 "Pets and the Development of Positive Attitudes to Animals."
 In *Animals and Human Society: Changing Perspectives*.
 Edited by Aubrey Manning and James Serpell.
 Routledge, 1994.

 Eco